RexOps/rexify-website/content/docs/faq/index.md

 ## How can I run a block of code with one command?

-You can use the ShellBlock module.
-This module can be installed by running:

-    $ rexify --use Rex::Misc::ShellBlock

-Then, you can run your shell code remotely as:
+One way to do it is to upload your script to the remote, and execute it there.
+You can use the [Rex::Misc::ShellBlock](https://github.com/RexOps/rex-recipes/tree/1.4/Rex/Misc/ShellBlock) module for that.
+After copying it into one of the Perl include directories, or into `./lib` of your Rex project, you can run your shell code remotely as:

     ```perl
     use Rex::Misc::ShellBlock;